-Tony Tolbert is a UCLA lecturer and attorney who is carrying on his family’s tradition of generosity by giving up his house to a homeless family of five for a year.
+Tony Tolbert is a UCLA lecturer and attorney who is carrying on his family’s tradition of generosity by giving his house to a homeless family for a year.

-Amid the long hours of work put into GIG, there are many accomplishments that give us pause and joy.
-It’s most validating when we hear from those whom GIG has touched.
-One recent connection brought me to tears and reminded me why this is all worth it.
+Amid the long hours of work put into Go Inspire Go, one recent connection brought me to tears and reminded me why this is all worth it.

 Here are the awesome folks behind the 50 Stories in 50 States crowdfunding campaign’s engineering and design.